 TME Election Results

-Our thanks to Theresa A. Guise, MD, and Jeffrey W. Pollard, PhD, for standing for election, and to the TME membership for participating in the election.
-We congratulate Dr. Guise on being elected as TME chairperson-elect.
-Dr. Guise will assume the office of chairperson-elect at the AACR Annual Meeting 2019, March 29-April 3, in Atlanta, Georgia.
+Our thanks to Ashani T. Weeraratna, PhD, and Mikala Egeblad, PhD, for standing for election, and to the TME membership for participating in the election.
+We congratulate Dr. Egeblad on being elected as TME chairperson-elect.
+Dr. Egeblad will assume the office of chairperson-elect at the AACR Annual Meeting 2020, April 24-29, in San Diego, California.

 Research Interests/Vision Statement:

 I am an Associate Professor at Cold Spring Harbor Laboratory (CSHL) and my lab uses intravital imaging, mouse models, and genomic approaches to study how the tumor microenvironment (TME) affects metastasis and therapy responses.
 Our focus has been on several different TME components, including extracellular matrix, macrophages, fibroblasts, and most recently neutrophils/neutrophil extracellular traps.